Levrault/llangis.xyz/src/pages/post/Learn-Godot-Tutorial-1-setting-up/index.md

 >
 > *320x180 and 640x360 are the safest.*

-### Configure Godot
+### Configure Godot (non pixel-perfect)

 So, now that the perfect native resolution has been chosen, it's time to open Godot.
 Open *Project Settings > Display > Window*.

 - Set 480 for the width, 270 for the height
 - Activate the Resizable option
 - Set a test width and height, I choose 960x540 (it's the native resolution multiplied by 2).
 But you can change by whatever resolution you want, it just needs to respect the 16:9 aspect ratio.
-- Set Stretch > Mode to 2d
+- Set Stretch, this is where it can be confusing.
+To support more resolution and rotating pixel I use Mode **2D** but for a real pixel-perfect rendering, **Viewport** should be use.
 - Set Stretch > Aspect to keep

 ![configure aspect ratio and resolution](./aspect_ration.png)

+# How about half-pixel rendering ?

-It's almost over, we just need to activate the *Use Pixel Snap* options.
+Yop don't worry, we just need to activate the *Use Pixel Snap* options.
 You will find it in *Rendering > Quality > 2D > Use Pixel Snap*.

 ![pixel snap](./pixel_snap.png)

 A quick definition for pixel snap would certainly be *"it forbid half pixel rendering"*.
 Let just say that if your X axes sprite coordinate is 0.5, the engine will render only the half of a pixel and it will break your wonderful pixel sprite.
 It's also prevents some images distortion when a sprite is rotated.

 ## How to import pixel art ?